particle-iot/docs/src/content/firmware.md

 Spark.sleep(5);
 // The Core LED will flash green during sleep
 ```
 `Spark.sleep(int seconds)` does NOT stop the execution of user code (non-blocking call).
 User code will continue running while the Wi-Fi module is in standby mode.
 During sleep, WiFi.status() will return WIFI_OFF.
-Once sleep time has expired and the Wi-FI module attempts reconnection, WiFi.status() will return value WIFI_CONNECTING and WIF_ON.
+Once sleep time has expired and the Wi-FI module attempts reconnection, WiFi.status() will return value WIFI_CONNECTING and WIFI_ON.

 `Spark.sleep()` can also be used to put the entire Core into a *deep sleep* mode.
 In this particular mode, the Core shuts down the Wi-Fi chipset (CC3000) and puts the microcontroller in a stand-by mode.
 When the Core awakens from deep sleep, it will reset the Core and run all user code from the beginning with no values being maintained in memory from before the deep sleep.
 As such, it is recommended that deep sleep be called only after all user code has completed.